 It didn’t help either that I made the turn onto the first forest road a little too early, following a construction access road instead.
 This cut a little distance off, but made for a steep course correction up to the road we were supposed to be on.

-I took a long lunch break there, eating part of my dinner, before finally hiking on.
+It was scenic, with a small wooden bridge over the creek, and I took a long lunch break there, eating part of my dinner, before finally hiking on.
 As the trail made its way further west, Big Bear Lake came into view.
 Since it actually had water (unlike Baldwin Lake), there were quite a few boats out on the lake.

 After a surprisingly long and unexpected break there, the three of us returned to the PCT and made our way to a campsite a few miles beyond.
 Although it was only 4 pm, and I had been hiking fairly quickly all day, I was feeling a bit worn out.
 (Perhaps from whatever was causing the sore throat.)
 The next campsite was “only” 6.4 miles ahead, and at the pace I had been going, I could make it there well before sundown, but feeling tapped out, I didn’t think I’d actually be able to make it there.
 (Well, to be clear, I’m 100% confident I could have made it there; I just would not have had a very good time doing it.)

 Jay also elected to stop with me; Papa Bear stopped for a short break, and then hiked on.
 I picked what would turn out to be a very comfy spot to set up my tent: a nice bed of pine needles made for a fine cushion.
 As I cooked ramen for diner, Jay offered some beef jerky; I dropped some into the pot while the noodles were cooking, and it turned out pretty good.
 Hearing of my sore throat, he also offered some Miso Soup mix.
 It was tasty, but I’m not sure it actually helped out with the sore throat.